 |Average Fundraising Goal||$3,500|

 |Requirements||You will need a visa.
 One option is to apply for a tourist visa where you will have to leave the country and reapply every 90 days.|

 |Language||The local language spoken is Spanish, however English is widely known.|

 |Timeline||Full year, 10 months|

-Beans and rice are the stable items.
+Beans and rice are the staple foods in Costa Rica.
 Typical meals include pastas, soups, and veggies.
-There is a farmers market that is open every Friday where you can purchase fresh fruits and veggies like mangoes, papaya, mamones, guayabas, etc.
+There is a farmers market that is open every Friday where volunteers can purchase fresh fruits and veggies like mangoes, papayas, mamones, guayabas, etc.

 A spacious studio apartment with a toilet and shower is in the school building built specifically for foreign volunteers.
 The room itself can accommodate three people comfortably.
-There is a wardrobe, beds, a nightstand, and a table (if they did not already move it out of the apartment).
+There is a wardrobe, beds, a nightstand, and a table.
 The shower includes hot water, but it is rationed.
-Electricity and WIFI are fairly stable, excepting in aggressive wind or rainstorms.
-The kitchen is shared by the school and the church.
-This includes a fridge, gas stove and oven, microwave, laundry machine (no dryer), and a repurposed china cupboard to store dry goods.
+Electricity and WiFi are fairly stable, except in aggressive wind or rainstorms.
+The kitchen is shared by the school and church.
+This includes a fridge, gas stove and oven, microwave, laundry machine (no dryer), and a re-purposed china cupboard to store dry goods.
 Any dry goods should be stored in rodent-proof containers.
-Bring a few with you if you can.
+If possible, volunteers should bring some with them.